MINIMUM VIABILITY STANDARDS OVERVIEW

-1. Rosters will be submitted to the OFSA at the beginning of each semester.
+- Rosters will be submitted to the Office twice each semester.

-2. All new members must be registered with OFSA by the designated date.
+- All new members must be registered with OFSA by the designated date each semester.

 - Each semester, Viability Policy reminder letters will be sent to all chapters that list three (3) or fewer students on their membership roster.

 - Chapters that fall below three (3) full-time, active, undergraduate members (initiates/new members) will be placed on a one (1) year probationary status to focus on growing their chapter.

 Chapters notified that university recognition has been withdrawn may submit a written appeal to the Office of Fraternity & Sorority Affairs.
 Appeals will be reviewed by the Office.